fhiso/legacy-format/serialisation.md

 identifier*.
 {/}

-ELF supports several different character encodings, so this standard treats its input as an **octet stream** consisting of a sequence of 8-bit bytes or **octets**, each with a value between 0 and 255.
+The input to an ELF parser is an **octet stream**, which is a sequence of 8-bit bytes or **octets** each with a value between 0 and 255.

+{.note}  An *octet stream* is typically read from a disk or the network.
+This standard does not define how these should be read, now how the *octets* are represented in storage or in transit on a network.

 This document specifies how an *octet stream* is parsed into a *dataset*, and how a *dataset* is serialised into an *octet stream*.
 Overviews of these processes can be found in {§parsing} and